 Import duties on motor vehicles are imposed by reference to engine capacity.
-The rates vary from 25% to 45%.
-Public transport and goods vehicles attract a 10% rate of duty.
+The rates vary from twenty-five percent to forty-five percent (25% to 45%).
+Public transport and goods vehicles attract a ten percent (10%) rate of duty.
 Tractors for use in agriculture, mobile drilling derricks; carriages for the use of disabled persons, electric and hybrid vehicles of a certain engine size; and firefighting vehicles are some of the vehicles exempt from duty.
-A transfer fee is imposed on transfer of used vehicles based on the age of the vehicle.
-Foreign assembled used vehicles are required to pay motor vehicle tax at the rate of 75% of the rates specified for new vehicles.
-Tax is imposed by reference to engine size for all vehicles.
+A transfer fee is imposed on the transfer of used vehicles.

 While dividends may only be paid out of profits, there are no special capitalisation requirements before a dividend can be paid.
 A local resident company which receives dividends from a locally controlled company (inter-company dividends) does not suffer any withholding tax and the dividends are not subject to further corporation tax.
-A final (definitive) withholding tax is levied on dividends paid to non-residents, whether companies or individuals.
-Generally the rate for individuals and companies is 10%, but dividends paid to a company owning 50% or more of the voting power of the company paying the dividends are subject to withholding tax at 5%.
+Withholding tax is levied on dividends paid to non-residents, whether companies or individuals.
+Generally, the rate for individuals and companies is eight percent (8%), but dividends paid to a company owning fifty percent (50%) or more of the voting power of the company paying the dividends is subject to withholding tax at three percent (3%).

 Interest paid to non-residents not carrying on a trade or business in Trinidad & Tobago is subject to a final withholding tax of 15% whether paid to a company or an individual.
 Tax treaties may reduce these rates.
 Interest paid in respect of savings accounts in banks and financial institutions and interest on bonds is exempt where paid to resident individuals.

-Several other types of payment to be made to non-residents not carrying on a trade or business in Trinidad & Tobago are subject to a final withholding tax of 15% whether paid to a company or an individual.
+Several other types of payment to be made to non-residents not carrying on a trade or business in Trinidad and Tobago are subject to a final withholding tax of fifteen percent (15%) whether paid to a company or an individual.
 Tax treaties may reduce or eliminate the tax.
 These payments include:

 No withholding tax is levied on such payments when they are made to residents.

-Trinidad & Tobago has concluded double taxation treaties with Canada, France, Denmark, Germany, India, Italy, Norway, Spain, Sweden, Switzerland, Luxembourg, the United Kingdom, Venezuela, the United States and Caricom.
-The object of the treaties is the elimination of double taxation either by taxing the income only in one country or by providing a tax credit in the country of residence where the income has been taxed at source.
+Trinidad and Tobago has concluded double taxation treaties with Brazil, Canada, China, France, Germany, India, Italy, Norway, Spain, Sweden, Switzerland, Luxembourg, the United Kingdom, Venezuela, the United States and CARICOM.
+The object of the treaties is the elimination of double taxation either by clarifying taxing rights between the states and/or, by providing a tax credit in the country of residence where the income has been taxed at source.

-As well as containing provisions to alleviate double taxation, the treaties also provide for the exchange of information (excluding trade secrets) when this is necessary to implement the treaty or prevent fraud.
+As well as containing provisions to alleviate double taxation, the treaties also provide for the exchange of information when this is necessary to prevent fiscal evasion.

 The following rates of withholding tax apply to non-treaty Countries:

-Individuals: 10% on dividends; and 15% on royalties, interest and other payments
+Individuals: Eight percent (8%) on dividends and fifteen percent (15%) on royalties, interest and other payments;

-Companies: 10% on dividends; 5% to a parent company; and 15% on interest, royalties and other payments
+Companies: Eight percent (8%) on dividends, three percent (3%) to a parent company and fifteen percent (15%) on interest, royalties and other payments.

 The result is that these rates are, in many cases, lower than the rates provided in the treaty.

-The various incentives to certain sectors e.g. under the Petroleum Profits Tax legislation and the Income Tax (In Aid of Industry) Act provide assistance in tax planning.
-In addition, under the Tourism Development Act, there is scope for obtaining exemptions from taxation and customs duties for periods up to seven years.
-To enjoy many of these incentives, the company must be incorporated and resident in Trinidad & Tobago.
-See the section: Incentives to Invest, for further information.
+The various incentives to certain sectors e.g. the construction sector and the Income Tax (In Aid of Industry) Act provide assistance in tax planning.
+To enjoy many of these incentives, the company must be incorporated and resident in Trinidad and Tobago.
+See Chapter 3: Incentives to Invest, for further information.
 In liquidation, distributions to corporate shareholders in excess of their paid-up share capital are exempt from tax.

-Other factors which impact on the business structure are the treatment of interest paid to non-resident parent companies as distributions; lower treaty rates of taxes on interest paid to Banks, local provisions with respect to deductibility of items such as management charges.
-Management charges are restricted to 2% of outgoings and expenses (excluding depreciation and the management charge) when paid to a non-resident not trading in Trinidad & Tobago.
+Other factors which impact on the business structure are treatment of interest paid to non-resident parent companies as distributions; lower treaty rates of taxes on interest paid to Banks, local provisions with respect to deductibility of items such as management charges.
+Management charges are restricted to two percent (2%) of outgoings and expenses (excluding depreciation and the management charge) when paid to a non-resident not trading in Trinidad and Tobago.
 Provisions prevent deductibility of interest paid to recipients who are not chargeable to tax unless they are exempt by a specific law.

-Resident individuals receive a personal allowance of $72,000 per year.
+Resident individuals receive a personal allowance of $84,000 per year.
 Contributions to approved pension funds and deferred annuity contributions are limited to $50,000 per year.
-In addition, there are allowable claims of $25,000 for first time home owners and $60,000 for educational expenses outside of Trinidad and Tobago (excluding Regional Institutions).
+In addition, there are allowable interest claims of up to $30,000 for first time homeowners and $72,000.00 for educational expenses outside of Trinidad and Tobago (excluding Regional Institutions).